Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

-A more robust way to estimate the propagated uncertainty of deriving `OCS` would be to use geostatistical simulations e.g. derive standard error from a large number of realizations $\gg$100 that incorporate spatial and vertical correlations.
+A more robust way to estimate the propagated uncertainty of deriving `OCS` would be to use geostatistical simulations e.g. derive standard error from a large number of realizations (e.g. >100) that incorporate spatial and vertical correlations.
 Because, in the case of soil mapping, we are often dealing with massive data sets, running geostatistical simulations for millions of pixels is probably not yet an option.